AndrewEllis93/Print-Tuning-Guide/README.md

 **1)** Print multiple test cubes with variations of 2% EM.
 - You can do this all in once plate by adjusting settings for each object.
 Save it as a .3mf file for reuse later.
     - **(!)
-In Super Slicer, if you set flow per-object, make sure to set your EM to 1 in the filament settings.** The per-object EM settings are a percentage that is **multiplied by** the EM in your filament settings.
+In SuperSlicer, if you set flow per-object, make sure to set your EM to 1 in the filament settings.** The per-object EM settings are a percentage that is **multiplied by** the EM in your filament settings.
 Cura and Prusa Slicer do not have per object Extrusion Multiplier settings so each test cube will need to be printed separately.
     1) ![](Images/EM-1.png)
     2) ![](Images/EM-PerObject.png)
     3) ![](Images/EM-PerObject-2.png)